California One-Day Fishing License: Cost, Rules & How to Buy

 Organized Youth Groups

-Any organized school or youth group fishing on CDFW-managed properties doesn’t need to purchase a day or annual lands pass, provided the activity is educational and the group is formally organized by a school or recognized youth organization.
+Any organized school or youth group fishing on CDFW-managed properties doesn’t need a day or annual lands pass.
+The activity must be educational, and the group must be formally organized by a school or recognized youth organization.

-You can rely on this exemption for youth fishing and group activities that focus on instruction, conservation, or curriculum-linked experiences.
-Confirm status before the event and document the organizing entity.
+This exemption supports youth fishing programs focused on instruction, conservation, or curriculum-linked experiences.
+Confirm your group’s status before the event and document the organizing entity.

-1. Exemption scope: applies to fishing on CDFW properties for educational youth fishing and group activities.
+1. Exemption scope: applies to fishing on CDFW properties for educational youth activities.

 2. Eligible organizers: schools and recognized youth organizations.